muhyassin09/yasinnn/medical-survival-analysis/README.md

-# Heart Failure Survival Analysis: A Clinical Biostatistics Portfolio Project
+# Heart Failure Survival Analysis
 ## Overview

 This project performs a complete survival analysis on the **UCI Heart Failure